 The Volvo XC60’s Scalable Product Architecture (SPA) platform means it shares a lot of parts with the larger XC90 SUV, and both models also use the same set of four-cylinder engines.
 There are no six-cylinder versions of the XC60, with Volvo instead relying on hybrid power and big turbochargers to compete with larger-engined rivals for pace.

-The steering is lighter in the Scandinavian SUV than its rivals, but it’s well weighted and it’s enough to give confidence in placing the car.
-It does lag behind its rivals a little when it comes to dynamic ability and enjoyment.
-However, in this class it’s not such an issue, because owners will be more interested in ride comfort; so it’s a shame that the XC60 feels a little harsher than the X3 on rougher roads.
+The steering is lighter in the Scandinavian SUV than in its rivals, but it’s well weighted and gives you confidence in placing the car.
+It does lag behind rivals such as the BMW X3 and Jaguar F-Pace when it comes to dynamic ability and enjoyment, but in this class, that’s not such an issue, because owners will be more interested in ride comfort.
+It’s a shame, then, that the XC60 feels a little harsher than the X3 on rougher roads.

 Most XC60s come on steel springs which Volvo says will translate to a firmer ride.
 Visibility all around is good, making the car easy to drive around town, although myriad sensors and cameras are there to protect you.